Puerto de la Cruz Hotels

 Every year Puerto de la Cruz holds a 'Sardine Festival' the highlight of which is the parade of a large papier mache sardine to the water-front where it is ceremoniously blessed and then burnt.
 There is then a large firework display.
 This takes place in July.

-Take a visit to the tropical gardens of Loro Parque, especially if you have children as they can see dolphins at the park.
+Take a visit to the tropical gardens and zoo of Loro Parque, especially if you have children.
+Loro Park is one of the top attractions of Tenerife.

 The Bananera El Guanche plantation is a banana plantation that you can visit.